Cal-ly/TinyPythonLLM/overview.md

 ## Interactions Between Modules

 - **Training Pipeline:**
+  1. `scripts/start_training.py` parses arguments and validates data files
-  1. `train_model.run_training` loads text via `data_loader.load_text`
+  2. `train_model.run_training` loads text via `data_loader.load_text`
-  2. Builds a `CharacterTokenizer` and constructs the `Transformer` with `ModelConfig`
+  3. Builds a `CharacterTokenizer` and constructs the `Transformer` with `ModelConfig`
-  3. `data_loader.build_dataloaders` provides DataLoader objects for training
+  4. `data_loader.build_dataloaders` provides DataLoader objects for training
-  4. Training loop uses mixed precision and saves checkpoints with model state, tokenizer, and metrics
+  5. Training loop uses mixed precision and saves checkpoints with model state, tokenizer, and metrics
+  6. Models are automatically named after the dataset (e.g., `shakespeare25k_model.pt`)

 - **Interactive Usage:**
+  1. `scripts/start_console.py` parses arguments and discovers model locations
-  - `interactive.TinyLLMConsole` loads saved checkpoints from various locations
+  2. `interactive.TinyLLMConsole` loads saved checkpoints from discovered locations
-  - Automatically searches common directories (trained_models, models, current directory)
+  3. Automatically searches common directories with intelligent path resolution
-  - Uses `CharacterTokenizer` to encode/decode text
+  4. Uses `CharacterTokenizer` to encode/decode text
-  - Generates text via `Transformer.generate` method
+  5. Generates text via `Transformer.generate` method

 - **Programmatic Generation:**
   - `generate_text` module provides simple functions to load models and generate text
   - Can be used for batch processing or integration into other applications

+## Workflow Improvements

+The entry point scripts provide:
+- **Consistent module loading** – both use the same `sys.path` approach
+- **Intelligent path handling** – resolve relative paths, search multiple locations
+- **User-friendly feedback** – clear output about what's happening
+- **Error recovery** – helpful suggestions when things go wrong
+- **Flexible usage** – support both simple and advanced use cases

 All modules use the centralized `logger` for consistent output formatting and log management.

 ---
-This overview reflects the current flat structure within the `src/` directory and the actual implementation of the TinyPythonLLM project.
+This overview reflects the improved script architecture and the actual implementation of the TinyPythonLLM project with its intelligent model discovery and user-friendly command-line interface.